hywax/nuxt-cron/docs/guide/getting-started.md

 # Getting started

-A Nuxt module for simplifying the use of Mongoose in your project.
+A Nuxt module for simplifying the use of cron jobs in your project.

 ## Installation